 Positive results have been witnessed and experienced with professionals and clients when integrate them into upper arm rehabilitation exercises.

 Results of stroke rehabilitation gloves in therapy have included:

 Skill-dependent physical activities have long helped stroke survivors reprogram their brains, strengthen their muscles, and improve their quality of life after neurological damage.
 Stroke rehabilitation gloves and dynamic splints can give the patients the needed stimulation and help they are needing to progress.
 They are great to help protect the joints while improving strength and mobility.
 Because patients can incorporate these gloves and dynamic splints into occupational therapy as well as everyday tasks, they make it easier to achieve independence during their stroke recovery.

-Whether you are a caregiver, occupational therapist or a even a stroke survivor yourself, Saebo provides stroke survivors young or old, access to transformative and life changing products.
+Whether you are a caregiver, occupational therapist, or even a stroke survivor yourself, Saebo provides stroke survivors young or old, access to transformative and life-changing products.
 We pride ourselves on providing affordable, easily accessible, and cutting-edge solutions to people suffering from impaired mobility and function.
 We have several products to help with the stroke recovery and rehabilitation process.
-From the SaeboFlex which allows clients to incorporate their hand functionally in therapy or at home, to the SaeboMAS, an unweighting device used to assist the arm during daily living tasks and exercise training, we are commitment to helping create innovative products for stroke recovery.
+From the SaeboFlex which allows clients to incorporate their hand functionally in therapy or at home, to the SaeboMAS, an unweighting device used to assist the arm during daily living tasks and exercise training, we are committed to helping create innovative products for stroke recovery.
 Check out all of our product offerings or let us help you find which product is right for you.